 You have been given the state bar forms, as well as some other beginning of the semester forms, in hard copy.
 Bring those to the first meeting.

-All the course readings and forms are contained in the Clinic Binder, which you will receive at the first class.
-First class readings will be placed in your mail folder.
+All the course readings and forms are contained in the Clinic Binder, which you will receive at the first meeting.

-Note that because we need to start case assignments in the second week of the semester, Drop/Add for clinics ends on Friday, January 11.
-If you have any thoughts of dropping the clinic, please speak with Carolyn McAllaster as soon as possible.
+Note that because we need to start case assignments in the second week of the semester, Drop/Add for clinics ends on Wednesday, September 2.
+If you have any thoughts of dropping the clinic, please speak with Allison Rice as soon as possible.